Introduction

 2. Academic Study Skills Support

-3. Access & Admissions
+3. Commitment to Access

 At the end of Year 12 state school pupils from Barnet who were considering applying to Oxford were invited to attend online workshops on admissions tests (offered in collaboration with Gonville & Caius College, Cambridge) and at the beginning of Year 13 online interview workshops in subject-specific groups.